 - (b) In our opinion, the investments made and the terms and conditions of loan given to employees during the year are prima facie not prejudicial to the interest of the Company; - (c) The Company in earlier year had granted loans to a company where repayment terms have not been stipulated.
 In absence of schedule of repayment, we are unable to report about the regularity of repayment of principal amount.
 Further, payment of interest on the said loan is not regular as stipulated and total outstanding interest as at the year-end is Rs.
-4,445.58 lakhs.
-The Company had also waived interest on the said loan for the period 1st April 2020 to 31st March 23 due to COVID 19 pandemic.
-In respect of loans granted by the Company to its employees, which are interest-free, where the schedule of repayment of principal has been stipulated, repayments have generally been regular; - (d) In respect of loans given by the Company in an earlier year, there is no overdue amount for more than ninety days as at balance sheet date except for interest amounting to Rs.
-4,445.58 lakhs on loan given to a company.
-The Company is taking necessary reasonable steps for recovery of the same; - (e) No loan granted by the Company has fallen due during the year, that have been renewed or extended or fresh loans granted to settle the overdue of existing loans; - (f) The Company has not granted any loans either repayable on demand or without specifying any terms or period of repayment during the year.
-Hence, reporting under clause 3(iii)(f) is not applicable; - (iv) The Company has complied with the provisions of Section 185 and Section 186 of the Act, with respect to grant of loans, making investments providing guarantees and securities, as applicable; - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits to which directives issued by the RBI and the provisions of sections 73 to 76 or any other relevant provisions of the Act and rules made thereunder apply.
+4,020.57 lakhs.
+The Company had also waived interest on the said loan for the period 1st April 2020 to 31st March 24 due to COVID 19 pandemic and its after effects on the business.In respect of loans granted by the Company to its employees, which are interest-free, where the schedule of repayment of principal has been stipulated, repayments have generally been regular; - (d) In respect of loans given by the Company in an earlier year, there is no overdue amount for more than ninety days as at balance sheet date except for interest amounting to Rs.
+4,020.57 lakhs on loan given to a company.
+The Company is taking necessary reasonable steps for recovery of the same; - (e) No loan granted by the Company has fallen due during the year, that have been renewed or extended or fresh loans granted to settle the overdue of existing loans; - (f) The Company has grantedinterest bearing loan repayable on demand to a company amounting Rs.
+500 Lakhs during the year.
+Further, interest on the said loan is regular and total interest outstanding as at the year-end is Rs.11.47 lakhs. - (iv) The Company has complied with the provisions of Section 185 and Section 186 of the Act, with respect to grant of loans, making investments providing guarantees and securities, as applicable; - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits to which directives issued by the RBI and the provisions of sections 73 to 76 or any other relevant provisions of the Act and rules made thereunder apply.
 We were informed by the Management that no order has been passed by the Company Law Board or National Company Law Tribunal or Reserve Bank of India or any court or any other tribunal in this regard; - (vi) We have broadly reviewed the books of account maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014 as specified by the Central Government under section 148(1) of the